onfido/onfido-ios-sdk/README.md

 #### Consent step

-We also provide a consent screen in which the user must give explicit consent for Onfido to capture and process their captures.
+This step contains a screen to collect US end users' privacy consent for Onfido.
+It contains the consent language required when you offer your service to US users as well as links to Onfido's policies and terms of use.

+This is an optional screen.
 You can specify it in the following ways:

 ##### Swift